overshard/timestrap/docs/development/gulp.md

 ### `gulp scripts`

 Compiles JavaScript assets from Timestrap's VueJS files in to `bundle-app.js` and vendor assets in to `bundle-vendor.js`, placing both in the `/timestrap/static/js/` folder.

 ### `gulp styles`

 Compiles vendor CSS in to `bundle-vendor.css` and Timestrap's SASS in to `bundle-scss.css`, placing both in the `/timestrap/static/css/` folder.

 ### `gulp test`

 A simple alias for Django's `python manage.py test` command.

+### `gulp coverage`

+Runs the `python manage.py test` command and prints a test coverage report when finished.